k8s-at-home/charts/CONTRIBUTING.md

 1. Bump the MAJOR version
 2. In the README, under a section called "Upgrading", describe the manual steps necessary to upgrade to the new (specified) MAJOR version

+### pre-commit

+This repo supports the [pre-commit](https://pre-commit.com) framework.
+By installing the framework (see [docs](https://pre-commit.com/#install)) it is possible to perform the chart linting step before committing your code.
+This can help prevent linter issues in the pipeline.
+Note that this requires having Docker running on your development environment.